 But at the end of the day, I am my own mentor and role model.
 Only I know what I want to do and who I want to become.

 The biggest internal obstacles standing in the way of my success are my Korean parents and Korean society.
-Pursuing a career as a rapper is considered a big risk, but it’s also a big adventure.
+Pursuing a career as a rapper in South Korea is considered a big risk, but it’s also a big adventure.

 I chose my music, and I chose to struggle.

 The biggest external obstacle standing in the way of my success is money.
-I tutor Giriboy and CJamm of Just Music, and I also translate Just Music’s songs, interviews, contracts, etc.
+I tutor Giriboy and C Jamm of Just Music in English, and I also translate Just Music’s songs, interviews, contracts, etc. to English.

-But I don’t make enough money to spend on my art; for example, mixing, mastering and shooting music videos.
+But I don’t make enough money to spend on my art; for example, mixing, mastering, and making music videos.

-I’m thinking positively about it, but I’m still contemplating.
+I’m thinking positively about it, but I’m still contemplating it.
+I’m still thinking about it.

 I was walking on the streets of L.A. in K-Town with William Hyoung, a good friend of mine and a movie director from L.A.
 Yasha and Roxana saw us and scouted us on the spot.
 They said that they liked our style and wanted us to be in the music video.